 Books in a series where every book is set up in a similar way with the same main characters and a predictable plot.
 These are NOT book series with connecting plots.
 (No cliffhangers in these books.)
 Sure, there are a few books, like The Magic Tree House books, that do build upon a larger story yet ultimately can be read in any order and still be understood.

-There are many important benefits when kids, especially beginning readers, read series books; books series like the ones I’ll list below.
+There are many important benefits when kids, especially beginning readers, read these kinds of series books like the ones I’ll list below.

 But before I list book titles, let’s look at how these books can give kids important boosts in reading skills…

 Benefits of Reading Books in a Series

 When young children reread (and reread and reread) familiar books like Brown, Bear, Brown Bear by Eric Carle many things are happening.
 One of those things is that kids know what to expect from the story.
 They’ve heard it so many times.

 Every show is set up the same.
 Viewers know there will be a mystery which will be solved by the same favorite characters who are in every episode.

 In a predictable chapter book, we have familiar characters and a familiar plot with only the conflict and the setting changing.
 (Sort of like my cop shows.)